Baby shower: Victorian Britain and North America

 Superstitions sometimes led to speculation that a woman might be pregnant, such as two teaspoons being accidentally placed together on a saucer.
 Gifts were usually hand-made, but the grandmother would give silver, such as a spoon, mug, or porringer.
 In Britain, the manners of the upper-class (and, later, middle-class) required pregnancy to be treated with discretion: the declining of social invitations was often the only hint given.
 After the birth, a monthly nurse would be engaged, whose duties included regulating visitors.
 When the nanny took over, the mother began to resume normal domestic life, and the resumption of the weekly 'at home' afternoon tea an opportunity for female friends to visit.
 The Christening—usually held when the child was between 8–12 weeks old—was an important social event for the family, godparents and friends.

+Ethiopian

+In Ethiopia, there is a cherished tradition known as የአጥር ወፍ አትስማሽ - Ye Atir Wef Atismash.
+This celebration is held for an expectant mother near the time of childbirth, bringing together family, friends, and loved ones to offer their blessings, encouragement, and joyful wishes as she prepares to welcome her baby.

+The phrase የአጥር ወፍ አትስማሽ literally means "May even the bird on the fence not hear your cries of pain."
+It expresses a heartfelt wish for the mother to experience a safe and smooth delivery with minimal suffering.

+Traditionally, women make up the majority of the guests at the celebration, as they share experiences, advice, and support with the mother-to-be.
+However, there is no restriction on men attending the event, and they are also welcome to participate and extend their good wishes to the expectant mother and her growing family.

 Cultural practices

 Baby showers and other social events to celebrate an impending or recent birth are popular around the world, but not in Western Europe.
 They are often women-only social gatherings.

 In Australia, Canada, New Zealand, and the United States, baby showers are a common tradition.

 In the Islamic tradition of Aqiqah, an animal (such as a sheep) is slaughtered anytime after the birth, and the meat is distributed among relatives and the poor.
-The practice is considered sunnah and is not done universally.
+The practice is considered sunnah and is not done universally, a related act of Sadaqah includes guests placing money on or around the infant.